New York State Historic Marker Grant Program

 One of the William G. Pomeroy Foundation’s core initiatives is to help people celebrate their community’s history.
 The Foundation strongly believes that historic markers play an important role in local historic preservation by serving a dual purpose.
 They educate the public and foster historic tourism, which in turn can provide much needed economic benefits to the towns and villages where the markers are placed.
 The program also fills a gap, as New York State stopped funding their roadside markers in 1939.

 This program is open to local, state and federal government entities, nonprofit academic institutions and 501(c)(3) organizations in New York State.
-Applicants cannot apply for more than five (5) markers per grant round.
-Please refer to the Regional Grant Schedule for application deadlines by region.
+Applicants may apply for up to five (5) markers per grant round.
+Grant applications should be submitted according to the APHNYS region where the marker will be installed, not the region where the applying organization is located.

 Marker Design and Text Guidelines